Slugging for Rosacea: Is Vaseline or Aquaphor Safe to Use?

 Important Note before slugging:

 • Slugging is usually done at night.
-This give the petroleum jelly product time to work the skin while you sleep.
+This gives the petroleum jelly product time to work the skin while you sleep.

 Woman washing her face before slugging.